junxit/us-congress-bills-115/metadata.md

 - 2017-11-08 — Placed on the Union Calendar, Calendar No. 296.
 - 2017-11-08 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 115-402.
 - 2017-11-08 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 115-402.
+- 2017-11-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-11-13 — Considered as unfinished business. (consideration: CR H9157)
+- 2017-11-13 — Considered under suspension of the rules. (consideration: CR H9143-9145)
+- 2017-11-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3071.
+- 2017-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-11-13 — Mr. Hice, Jody B. moved to suspend the rules and pass the bill, as amended.
+- 2017-11-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 396 - 0 (Roll no. 624). (text: CR H9143)
+- 2017-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 396 - 0 (Roll no. 624).(text: CR H9143)